 Why he matters

-Mark Leibovich matters because he helped explain Washington as a culture, not only as a formal system of offices and laws.
+Mark Leibovich matters because he helped explain Washington as a culture rather than a formal system of offices and laws alone.
 He made self-regard, insecurity, and professional theater into part of the public record.

 That is one reason his work still lands.
 Plenty of political journalism tells you what happened.
 Leibovich is better at telling you what kind of environment keeps producing the same kinds of people.